datakurre/carrot-rcc/README.md

    $ rcc_activate.cmd
    ```

-Done, now `carrot-rcc` should be ready to be run, for example with:
+Done.
+Now `carrot-rcc` should be ready to be run, for example:

 ```bash
 $ carrot-rcc robot.zip --base-url=http://localhost:8080/engine-rest --log-level=debug